CHICAGO TRAIN ACCIDENT LAWYER

 Compensation From a FELA Lawsuit

-FELA claims can provide more benefits and compensation for railroad workers compared to worker’s compensation.
+FELA claims can provide more benefits and compensation for railroad workers compared to worker’s comp.
 For example, those who file for workers compensation may only receive 80% of their lost income while those who file a FELA claim may receive 100% of their lost income.
 Additionally, FELA claims can provide damages for pain and suffering while worker’s compensation generally can’t.

 As a top Chicago personal injury and wrongful death firm, Curcio Law Offices has the experience needed to handle any case involving train accidents.
 Like with all personal injury and wrongful death lawsuits, you have limited time to file a lawsuit.
 Contact us today at 312-321-1111 so that we can handle the complexities of your case while you heal from your accident.